guobinqiu/dump/readme.md

 Fast CSV Exporter

 Faster than navicat.
-Can used to export `mysql, sqlserver, postgres, sqlite` as csv file.
+Can used to export `mysql, sqlserver, postgres, sqlite` to csv file.

 Cmd params